 I’m glad not to see Robby’s mom, the witch.
 Michael, John and I walk, while Robby peddles around us, getting used to his new racing bike.
 Michael’s old bike seems perfectly fine, but he has a newer version.
 A ten speed is much more complicated.
 Michael tells me to not change gears until I’m used to riding bent over with my head peering forward.
 No more both feet on the ground.
 Michael shows me how to jump on, pushing off instantly with one foot, and getting my feet into the pedal straps.
 I crash about five times.
 They say nothing as I get up and try again, over and over.
 John looks worried.
 Finally I’m able to make it around the block once without falling.
 Everyone cheers.

 I don’t feel that way, but I am stubborn.

 We make plans to ride on Saturday to Matheson Hammock, a park at the end of Old Cutler Road, south of Coral Gables.
 John asks if his friends can come.

 “You second graders can organize your own rides.
 You’re coming ‘cause you’re Jace’s brother.”

 That shuts up, John.
 It kind of makes me feel important but still sorry for John.
 He doesn’t seem to care as long as he still can come.
 We don’t tell Jeff or Edith that we have plans for Saturday.

 In the morning, Edith and Dad always sleep in.
 Jeff is lurking about, so we skip breakfast to ride to Robby’s.
-I have stopped worrying about the witch.
+I stopped worrying about the witch.
 We pick up Michael on the way.
 Once he’s ready to go, Jeff shows up, having followed us on foot.